blazekjan/docker-selfhosted-apps/README.md

-# docker-selfhosted-apps
+# Selfhosted apps in docker

 This is my collection of selfhosted apps in docker.

-I use a little bit different approach than others.
+TO DO:

+- [ ] Write some short info about me & my homelab setup
+- [ ] Write some short info about docker & docker compose
+- [ ] Add some files
+- [ ] Keep it clean and simple

+We will see how it goes.